 Paul McCartney performed three songs during the episode, including the Beatles' "Hey Jude," but not before making a stop on 'The Chris Farley Show.'

-40 Years Ago: David Bowie and Bing Crosby Ring in the Holidays
+When David Bowie and Bing Crosby Rang in the Holidays

 David Bowie and Bing Crosby's "Peace on Earth/Little Drummer Boy" remains one of the most absurd (but charming) TV duets of all time.

-40 Years Ago: The Kinks Get Deceptively Festive on ‘Father Christmas’
+When the Kinks Got Deceptively Festive on ‘Father Christmas’